ssardina-agts/agtcity-sarl-mw/README.md

 So, the idea is to sense all entities and build an aggregated view (in which repeated percepts are made unique), and then act on that.

-## **`SingleRandomAgent`** Demo Controller
+## Demo controllers for testing

-This package comes with a minimal example that basically shows how to sense the environment, report some information, and move entities around randomly across shops known.
+This package comes with two minimal examples that basically shows how to sense the environment, report some information, and move entities around randomly across shops known.

+* `SingleRandomAgent`: a set of four connected entities/agents go to shops randomly and buy items.
+* `SingleGiveAgent`: two agents are connected, they go to shop1, one buys items and gives to the other.

 The default Maven execution class is the booting class `au.edu.rmit.agtgrp.agtcity.sarl.mw.BootMAS` which can take the agent to boot as argument or otherwise will ask the user for which one to execute: